Charles, Cardinal de Bourbon (born 1523): Fifth war of religion

-The ligue movement would spread across France, dominating the Estates General called as a term of the peace, and pressuring Henri to declare war on Protestantism once more.
-Henri decided to co-opt the movement, and led the ligue into the sixth civil war in 1577 as its leader, having re-modelled the ligue to suit his own interests after taking control.
-To prosecute the war however Henri required money, and Bourbon was one of the leaders he tasked with going to the second estate to shake them down for as much money as they could.
+The League movement would spread across France, dominating the Estates General called as a term of the peace, and pressuring Henry III to declare war on Protestantism once more.
+Henry decided to co-opt the movement, and led the League into the sixth civil war in 1577 as its leader, having re-modelled the League to suit his own interests after taking control.
+To prosecute the war however Henry required money, and Bourbon was one of the leaders he tasked with going to the second estate to shake them down for as much money as they could.
 He reminded the nobles that it was their duty to serve the king through services of arms, however his efforts would be a failure and the estates granted only a paltry sum to the king.
-Not satisfied Henri dispatched his brother Alençon to see if he could succeed where the Cardinal and other notables had failed.
-Alençon again hammered on the notion of the nobles duty to fight, before trying to cajole the second estate into serving the king without pay for six months, with the promise that he would lead the crowns war effort in person.
+Not satisfied, Henry dispatched his brother Alençon to see if he could succeed where the Cardinal and other notables had failed.
+Alençon again hammered on the notion of the nobles duty to fight, before trying to cajole the second estate into serving the king without pay for six months, with the promise that he would lead the crown's war effort in person.
 The cahiers of the estates submitted in February 1577 were unanimous in their desire for a resumption of war, however no more funds were offered than before Bourbon's appeals.
-The war which was thus resumed would be short, concluded with the harsher Treaty of Bergerac that sated the majority of the ligue demands, causing the movement to fade away for the moment.
+The war which was thus resumed would be short, concluded with the harsher Treaty of Bergerac that sated the majority of the League demands, causing the movement to fade away for the moment.